jbloomlab/dms_tools/docs/dms_diffselection.rst

    \-\-pseudocount
     This is the :math:`P` parameter described in the Equation :eq:`E_rx`.
 Note that by default this pseudocount is for the library with greater depth at that site, and the pseudocount for the other library is scaled up by the ratio of the relative depths as described by Equations :eq:`f_rselected` and :eq:`f_rmock`.

+   \-\-mincounts
+    If you set this option to anything other than its default of 0, then you will get differential selection (:math:`s_{r,x}` values) of ``NaN`` (not a number) for mutations that have very low counts both before and after selection.
+In some cases, this may be preferable than estimating a value for a mutation with very little data.

+    Note that if you keep ``--mincounts`` at its default of 0 but have a reasonable value of ``--pseudocount``, then mutations with few or no counts will have differential selection values of 0 estimated for them.

    \-\-chartype
     A value of ``codon_to_aa`` means we have codon characters for the deep sequencing data, but infer selection for amino acids.
 Essentially, we sum the counts of all codons for each amino acid, and then do the calculation described in `Overview`_ on these amino-acid counts.